Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 Subject line: Congratulations, Logan Monahan, You’re a Grand Prize Winner!

-Jack, now finished his meal, reached into the bag and grabbed a handful of ketchup packets and threw them on Riley’s lap.
+Jack, now finished his meal, reached in the bag and grabbed a handful of ketchup packets and threw them on Riley’s lap.
 “You want ketchups bud, there you go.”

 “I knew you had them in there.
 Son of a bitch.”